French Defence: Burn Variation: 4.Bg5 dxe4

+Named after Amos Burn, the Burn Variation is the most common reply at the top level.
+After White's usual 5.Nxe4, the main line continues 5...Be7 6.Bxf6 Bxf6 7.Nf3 Nd7 (or 7...0-0), resulting in a position resembling those arising from the Rubinstein Variation.
+Here Black has the bishop pair, however, with greater dynamic chances (although White's knight is well placed on e4), so this line is more popular than the Rubinstein and has long been a favourite of Evgeny Bareev.

+After 5...Be7 6.Bxf6, Black can also try 6...gxf6, as played by Alexander Morozevich and Gregory Kaidanov; by following up with ...f5 and ...Bf6, Black obtains active piece play in return for poor pawn structure.

+An alternative line for Black that also resembles the Rubinstein begins with 5...Nbd7, continuing 6.Nf3 Be7 (6...h6 is also tried) 7.Nxf6+ Bxf6.

 McCutcheon Variation: 4.Bg5 Bb4

 A third choice for Black is to counterattack with the McCutcheon Variation.
-In this variation, the second player ignores White's threat of e4–e5 and instead plays 4...Bb4.
+In this variation, Black ignores White's threat of e4–e5 and instead plays 4...Bb4.
 The main line continues: 5.e5 h6 6.Bd2 Bxc3 7.bxc3 Ne4 8.Qg4.
 At this point Black may play 8...g6, which weakens the kingside dark squares but keeps the option of castling queenside, or 8...Kf8.
 An alternative way White can treat 5...h6 is to carry through with the threat with 6.exf6 hxg5 7.fxg7 Rg8.
 The McCutcheon Variation is named for John Lindsay McCutcheon of Philadelphia (1857–1905), who brought the variation to public attention when he used it to defeat World Champion Steinitz in a simultaneous exhibition in Manhattan in 1885.
 It reached the height of its popularity from 1905 until 1925.
 After that it disappeared from public eye until it was revived in 1990.